Program Series To Be Launched Paying Homage To National Heroes - UrduPoint

 Program Series To Be Launched Paying Homage To 'National Heroes'

-National Institute of Folk and Traditional Heritage (NIFTH)-Lok Virsa would launch a series of programs from October 1 titled as "Homage to Our National Heroes".
+National Institute of Folk and Traditional Heritage (NIFTH)-Lok Virsa would launch a series of programs from October 1 titled "Homage to Our National Heroes"

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Sep, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH)-Lok Virsa would launch a series of programs from October 1 titled as "Homage to Our National Heroes".
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Sep, 2021 ) :National Institute of Folk and Traditional Heritage (NIFTH)-Lok Virsa would launch a series of programs from October 1 titled "Homage to Our National Heroes".

-Talking to APP on Tuesday, the Executive Director Lok Virsa Talha Ali said," In order to showcase achievements of our national heroes contributed for creation of Pakistan.
+Talking to APP here, the Executive Director Lok Virsa Talha Ali said this series of programs are aimed to showcase achievements of our national heroes contributed in the creation of Pakistan.

 Talha told Video documentaries on "Quaid-e-Millat" will also be screened at the occasion.